metatensor/metatrain/docs/src/dev-docs/architecture-life-cycle.rst

 satisfied:

 1. Provision of regression prediction tests with a small (not exported) checkpoint file.
-2. Comprehensive architecture documentation including a schema for verifying the architecture's hyperparameters.
+2. Comprehensive architecture documentation including the type hinting of the architecture's hyperparameters so that they can be validated by the CLI.
 3. If an architecture has external dependencies, all must be publicly available on PyPI.
 4. Adherence to the standard output infrastructure of ``metatrain``, including logging and model save locations.